 Segmentation relates to the level of consumption and type of connection to the network.
-Most supply points are concentrated in the "Lower Low-Pressure" segment, with annual consumption of up to 10,000 m, with 404,471 supply points, corresponding to 99.6% of total active supply points.
+Most supply points are concentrated in the "Lower Low-Pressure" segment, with annual consumption of up to $10,000~\text{m}^3$ , with 404,471 supply points, corresponding to 99.6% of total active supply points.

-The "Higher Low-Pressure" segment, with annual consumption greater than 10,000 m, represents 0.4% of the total, with 1,605 active supply points at the end of 2023.
+The "Higher Low-Pressure" segment, with annual consumption greater than 10,000 m3, represents 0.4% of the total, with 1,605 active supply points at the end of 2023.
 The "Medium-Pressure" segment - supply points billed as medium-pressure, represents the smallest weighting in total supply points, with 133 active points at the end of 2023.